-This would require a revision of the October 2013 Memorandum of Understanding and Supplementary Agreements between the Government, Scottish Ministers, Welsh Ministers and the Northern Ireland Executive Committee.
-This revision should take into account the extraordinary circumstances which apply because of the UK's exit from the EU and establish structures which may be necessary in addition to the joint Ministerial Committee for European negotiations (JMC(EN) to help achieve the best outcome for the UK and its constituent nations and regions.
-In particular Supplementary Agreement B which contains the "Concordat on Coordination of European Union Policy issues" with Sections B1 relating to Scotland, B2 to Wales, B3 to Northern Ireland and B4 providing a common annex will need revision.
+This requires a revision of the October 2013 Memorandum of Understanding and Supplementary Agreements between the Government, Scottish Ministers, Welsh Ministers and the Northern Ireland Executive Committee.
+Lack of progress in the revision has been noted by the Scottish Parliament's Culture, Tourism, Europe and External Relations Committee report, paragraphs 214 - 218.
+The revision should take into account the extraordinary circumstances which apply because of the UK's exit from the EU and establish structures to help achieve the best outcome for the UK and its constituent nations.
+In particular Supplementary Agreement B which contains the "Concordat on Coordination of European Union Policy issues" with Sections B1 relating to Scotland, B2 to Wales, B3 to Northern Ireland and B4 providing a common annex needs revision.

 Relevant considerations are also contained in the Concordat on International Relations, Section D of the Memorandum of Understanding and its relevant Sections for Scotland, Wales and Northern Ireland and common annex.
+Revision of the Memorandum and the annex will enhance the UK response by full engagement with the devolved administrations.

-It is crucially important that communications between UK Ministers and the devolved administrators are as transparent as possible.
-Whitehall departments must be fully appraised of the considerations which are of importance to the Devolved Administrations and fully cooperative with the devolved administrations, the Scottish Parliament and the Welsh and Northern Ireland Assemblies.
+A common approach will ensure that the "Whole-of-Government" concept is respected.
+It is crucially important that communications between UK Ministers and the devolved administrations are as transparent as possible.
+Whitehall departments must be fully appraised of the considerations which are of importance to the devolved administrations and fully cooperative with the devolved administrations, the Scottish Parliament and the Welsh and Northern Ireland Assemblies.